When you need to take medicines abroad, it’s worth planning ahead. Some drugs are restricted. You might need a doctor’s letter or export licence.

 Some drugs, including all controlled drugs, have limits on the amount you can take out and bring in to the UK.

-You might need to get an export license if you need to take out or bring in more than the limit.
+You might need to get an export licence if you need to take out or bring in more than the limit.

 Controlled drugs are mostly painkillers but others include barbiturates and sedatives.
 Drugs that are controlled in the UK are generally controlled in other countries.
+But some countries have more restrictions so it's best to check.
 If you do need a licence, make sure you apply at least 10 days before your travel date.

 Taking a doctor's letter